zq99/openai-vba-framework/README.md

 You can check the status of the OpenAI API [here](https://status.openai.com/).

+You can get more information on HTTP status codes returned by the API [here](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 For coding issues, use the following line, to go through the code.
 ```
 oOpenAI.IsLogOutputRequired True